 Though the House and Tea Room are closed, the Park’s gardeners or designated helpers have maintained the Kennedy House Gardens to an admirable degree, given what is likely a lower budget than in years when the entire property was open.
 The annual plantings seemed skimpy on my visit in August 2017 and some of the shade beds needed attention.
 While the northern and mid-section of the gardens were not in top shape, the lower perennial beds remain lovely and the mid-summer flowers were showing wonderfully well.
 With thanks to those who tend to the gardens, this destination is still worth stopping to view while en route to Lower Fort Garry or to Lockport for a light lunch and stroll along the banks of the Red River.

 During our visit to the Kennedy House Gardens, my husband and I enjoyed walking along the pathways, and pausing for a time in the shade of the elm and spruce trees, as we strolled through the grounds.
 The perennial collections are impressive and attractive.
 You will see many familiar, cold climate garden plants in the gardens.
 After plenty of early summer rain this season, and a hot, clear July, the collecions were looking well established and beautiful.

 Kennedy House is a designated provincial historic site, accessed north of the City of Winnipeg perimeter travelling on North Main Street (Highway 9).
 Google Maps will help the visitor easily locate the scenic property at 417 River Road, Rural Municipality of St. Andrews.

-Click to enlarge a photo for viewing.
-Click on the photo again to advance to the next image while viewing in larger format.
+Click on any image to enlarge for viewing.
+Click again on the image to advance the series in large format.